joeyrideout/joeyrideout.github.io/_posts/2018-2-21-cryptocurrency-has-reincentivized-cybercrime.md

 Maybe when the trite response of "I have nothing to hide" is rolled out, what a user really means is "if I lose this data, it won't cost me very much".
-Instead of rolling out yet another refutation by counterexample of the "I have nothing to hide" argument taken at face value (<i>yawn</i>), maybe the Information Security industry should simply listen to the users: they are telling us that their personal data isn't very valuable.
+Instead of producing yet another refutation by counterexample of the "I have nothing to hide" argument taken at face value (<i>yawn</i>), maybe the Information Security industry should simply listen to the users: they are telling us that their personal data isn't very valuable.
 And, if I'm honest, there is truth in